Colors of Life in the Clouds: Biopigments of atmospheric microorganisms as a new signature to detect life on planets like Earth: Methods

 \subsection{Data generation and simulations}

 We used the Exo-Prime II model \citep{madden_high-resolution_2020} to generate high-resolution Earth-like atmospheric spectra with a minimum resolution of $\lambda/\Delta\lambda = 100.000$.
-Ocean and snow surface albedo have been selected from the United States Geological Survey (USGS) Spectra Library \citep{clark_usgs_2003}, and the single-layer cloud albedo is based on the 20\,mm MODIS model \citep{king_modis_1997, rossow_advances_1999} following previous work \citep{madden_high-resolution_2020}.
+Ocean and snow surface albedos were selected from the United States Geological Survey Spectra Library \citep{clark_usgs_2003}, and the single-layer cloud albedo is based on the 20\,mm MODIS model \citep{king_modis_1997, rossow_advances_1999} following previous work \citep{madden_high-resolution_2020}.
 We resampled the high-resolution spectra of the atmosphere reflectance of an Earth-like atmosphere and the lower-resolution biota (Figure~\ref{fig:general2}), cloud, ocean, and snow albedos using the Python Spectres 2.2.0 package \citep{carnall_spectres_2017}.
 We resampled the low-resolution biota, cloud, ocean, and snow albedos to R = 140 (comparable to the HWO concept).
-Our exoplanet models contain reflectance spectra of frozen worlds and snowball planets, Earth-analogues, and ocean worlds with a different surface coverage of purple bacteria for atmospheres with and without clouds.
+Our exoplanet models contain reflectance spectra of snowball planets, and ocean worlds with a different surface coverage of cloud biota for atmospheres with 100\% and 50\% clouds.